 The Protection of Personal Information Act, 2013 (Act 4 of 2013)

-The Information Regulator (South Africa) is, among others, empowered to monitor and enforce compliance by public and private bodies with the provisions of the PPI Act.
+The Information Regulator (South Africa) is, among others, empowered to monitor and enforce compliance by public and private bodies with the provisions of the POPIA Act.

 The Information Regulator (South Africa)

 - Section 41(1) of the POPIA Act provides that the Information Regulator consists of a Chairperson and four other persons, as ordinary members of the Information Regulator.
 Section 41(1) further provides that the members of the Information Regulator must be appropriately qualified, fit and proper persons -

 (i) at least one of whom must be appointed on account of experience as a practising advocate or attorney or a professor of law at a university; and